 The terms and conditions of awards shall be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions.
-Awards under the plan may vest upon the passage of time or upon the attainment of certain the plan may be determined by the Administrator, including the vesting schedule and any forfeiture provisions. performance criteria.
+Awards under the plan may vest upon the passage of time or upon the attainment of certain conditions of awards and the plan may vest upon the passage of time or upon the attainment of certain conditions of awards and the plan may vest upon the plan may vest upon the passage of time or upon the attainment of certain conditions of awards and the plan may vest upon the passage of time or upon the attainment of certain conditions of awards and the plan may vest upon the plan may vest upon the passage of time or upon the attainment of certain conditions of awards and the plan may vest upon the performance criteria.
 The performance criteria established by the Administrator may be based on any one of, or combination of, the following: